expo/fyi/root-expo-object.md

 ### Arbitrary fields

-If you want to use arbitrary fields in the Expo config, use the `extra` object in the Expo config.
-Learn more: [Configuring the Expo config » `extra`](https://docs.expo.dev/versions/latest/config/app/#extra).
+If you want to use arbitrary fields in the app config, use the `extra` object in the app config.
+Learn more about [`extra` in the app config API reference](https://docs.expo.dev/versions/latest/config/app/#extra).